IAVA Staff & Board

-Matt Colvin, Strategic Partnerships Associate.
-As Strategic Partnerships Associate, Matt manages and corporate partnerships, maintaining and growing cross-sector relationships that foster resources and build supportive environments for the veteran community.
+Matt Colvin, Senior Strategic Partnerships Associate.
+As Senior Strategic Partnerships Associate, Matt manages and corporate partnerships, maintaining and growing cross-sector relationships that foster resources and build supportive environments for the veteran community.
 Matt joined the US Air Force on Sept 11, 2001 and served six years with the 41st Electronic Combat Squadron in Tucson, AZ as an Airborne Cryptologic Linguist.
 During his military career, Matt served two tours at Bagram, AB in Afghanistan in 2004 and again in 2006.
 While there, he flew over 100 combat sorties conducting communications jamming and liaising with air and ground assets to coordinate raids.
-Matt earned a bachelor’s degree in Business and Marketing using the Post 9/11 GI Bill and plans to attend NYU's Stern School of Business in the coming year.
+Matt earned a bachelor’s degree in Business and Marketing using the Post 9/11 GI Bill.

 The Operations Division is a critical component of the IAVA’s day-to-day and long-term ability to fulfill the organization’s mission.
 Comprised of Operations, Information Systems, Finance and Human Capital, the Operations Division is responsible for a diverse range of organizational responsibilities.